MarkStringerComedy/MarkStringerComedy.github.io/index.md

 \[Dirty version of that joke that I can probably never use\]

 Ass leisure wear.
-Anybody who is wearing Assleisure were is either inadvertently or advertently telling you just how much fun their ass would me.
+Anybody who is wearing assleisure were is either inadvertently or advertently telling you just how much fun their ass would me.

 No alarms.
 No surprises.
 This is what you're getting.